-Like Orkambi, which combines ivacaftor with lumacaftor, this dual combination therapy (brand name Symkevi) uses two drugs together in one treatment.
-Symkevi combines ivacaftor with new drug compound tezacaftor.
-The treatment has been shown to be effective in people with CF with two copies of the F508del mutation and those with one copy of F508del and another residual function mutation: P67L, R117C, L206W, R352Q, A455E, D579G, 711+3A→G, S945L, S977F, R1070W, D1152H, 2789+5G→A, 3272 26A→G, and 3849+10kbC→T.
+Symkevi is a combination of ivacaftor and tezacaftor.
+The treatment has been shown to be effective in people with CF with two copies of the F508del mutation (which around 50% of people with CF in the UK have) and those with one copy of F508del and another residual function mutation (approximately 5% of people with CF in the UK): P67L, R117C, L206W, R352Q, A455E, D579G, 711+3A→G, S945L, S977F, R1070W, D1152H, 2789+5G→A, 3272 26A→G, and 3849+10kbC→T.

 Is Symkevi available in the UK?

 Symkevi is available for use in the UK for people with CF aged 12 and over with two copies of F508del or one F508del and a residual function mutation (see above).
 On 18 September 2020, the EMA announced they had adopted a positive opinion to expand the eligibility of Symkevi to children from the age of six.
 The European Commission granted the licence extension on 27 November 2020, meaning that clinicians will now be able to prescribe Symkevi according to this expansion.